-Neurotoxins (products such as Botox®, Dysport®, and Xeomin®) are non-surgical, injectable medications prescribed to treat facial wrinkles and fine lines caused by a lifetime of facial expression.
+Neurotoxins (products such as Botox®, Dysport®, and Xeomin®) are non-surgical, injectable medications prescribed to treat facial wrinkles and fine lines caused by a lifetime of facial expressions.
 Reducing wrinkles and fine lines helps to reduce the appearance of aging skin.
 When used in the face, this results in the reduced appearance of wrinkles and fine lines setting back the clock.
-Botox or Dysport injections are FDA-approved to be used on forehead lines, glabella lines (or the space in between the eyebrows), and the wrinkles around the eyes also known as crow’s feet.
+Botox Cosmetic or Dysport injections are FDA-approved to be used on forehead lines, glabella lines (or the space in between the eyebrows/frown lines), and the wrinkles around the eyes also known as crow’s feet.

 What are Botox and Dyport and how do they Work?

 Botox and Dysport are neurotoxins derived from the botulinum type A bacteria.
-When the botulinum toxin is refined and introduced into precise locations underneath the skin, they prevent muscle contractions.
-As such, they have been used as treatments for spasms and neurological disorders, and are effective at reducing or eliminating facial wrinkles by relaxing their underlying muscles.
+When the botulinum toxin is refined and introduced into precise locations underneath the skin, it prevents muscle contractions.
+As such, Botox treatments have been used for spasms and neurological disorders and are effective at reducing or eliminating facial wrinkles by relaxing their underlying muscles.

 Facial muscles that are responsible for making us smile, frown, laugh, and cry move in repetitive patterns.
 Because of this, as we age and the skin quality deteriorates and we see the appearance of ‘dynamic wrinkles.’

 Botox and Dysport interfere with the communication between these muscles and the nervous system.
 By doing so, they induce localized paralysis of small muscle groups and stop them from contracting.
 This is how Botox and Dysport can eliminate dynamic wrinkles on the face.